melroy89/melroy-blog/content/posts/2016-12-22-lets-encrypt.md

 ## Let's Encrypt

-On April 12, 2016 Let's Encypt left Beta.
+On April 12, 2016 Let's Encrypt left Beta.
 Let's Encrypt makes it possible to create a trusted certificate, which is trusted by all major web-browsers.
 The big pro is that Let's Encrypt is totally 100% **FREE** to use!
 Let's Encrypt is a fully automated and [open-source](https://github.com/letsencrypt) certificate authority.
 Free automated certificate authorities are the future of secure server connections.

 ![Let's Encrypt](/images/2016/03/letsencrypt.png "Let's Encrypt High-level overview")